nguyenbel/CA-Age-Groups-and-Covid-19/README.md

 ## Future Analysis
 - Figuring out where the missing age group data went (is it equally distributed?)
+- Zoom in on months to see which months had large spikes/dips

 ## References
 California Department of Public Health.
 2020.
 California Total Covid-19 Cases.
 Retrieved from <https://data.ca.gov/dataset/covid-19-cases/resource/926fd08f-cc91-4828-af38-bd45de97f8c3>